astronomer/astro-docs/enterprise/next/06_manage-astronomer/07_registry-backend.md

 1. Create a key in AWS Key Management Service (KMS).
 During the key creation process you'll be asked to add "key users".
 Add the user created above as a "key user".

-2. Enable Encryption in your `config.yaml` file:
+2. Enable encryption by adding the following values to your `config.yaml` file:

 ```yaml
 astronomer: